 At first, these three students were… not too fond of each other.

 “Before joining Project ID (a student leadership development programme), we couldn’t get along at all.
 We kept on fighting all the time.” – Shahril

 “We were worse than enemies.” – Kok Hao

 “We were always with our friends of the same race.” – Isaac

 Throughout the first year of the programme in their school, they could never agree on anything.
 Constant bickering between them plagued any assignment or project that was given.

-Realising the problem that was brewing, Teach For Malaysia Fellows tasked them to organise Project ID’s 2014 closing event of the year – together.
+Realising the problem that was brewing, the team tasked them to organise Project ID’s 2014 closing event of the year – together.